More than 30 million watch England lose at Euro final on penalties

 Many schools told children they could come in later on Monday so they could enjoy the game, which finished just before 2300 local time.

-The final was broadcast by the publicly owned BBC and ITV (ITV.L), a commercial channel, with 25 million watching it on the BBC.
+The final was broadcast by the publicly owned BBC and ITV, a commercial channel, with 25 million watching it on the BBC.

 The Deadline website said the audience was larger than the millions who gathered to watch the 2012 London Olympic Opening Ceremony or statements from Prime Minister Boris Johnson telling Britons they must stay at home at the start of the pandemic.